Bound by Corruption by BelovedStranger

 No.

-She frowned, all of her empathy vanishing.
-“You will be meeting mine soon enough.”
-Shudder the thought.
-“I think it’s only fair if I knew something of yours.”
+She should not have been as pleased as she was by his lack of ‘attachment’.
+Disconcerted by her inappropriate feelings, she frowned at him, all empathy vanishing.
+“You will be meeting my family soon enough.”
+She shuddered.
+“I think it’s only fair if I know something of yours.”

 “Then what will you tell me?
-If we’re to spend an entire month together, I’d prefer to learn a little about the one I’ll be spending so much time with.
+If we’re to spend an entire moon cycle together, I’d prefer to know a little about who I’ll be spending so much time with.
 I know nothing about you.”

 The back of her hair was yanked.
 Not too rough but not exactly gentle either.
 Her head wiped around.
 When Sesshomaru saw her glance back at him, he opened his maw, allowing the end of her braid to fall from his mouth.